Costa Rica Country Commercial Guide

 Medical Devices

-In addition, with a growing medical tourism sector, opportunities for medical device and supply companies are continuing to grow in the private healthcare sector.
-On average, 13.4% of tourists coming to Costa Rica annually, come for a medical treatment like:
+In addition, with the growing medical tourism sector, opportunities for medical device and supply companies are continuing to grow in the private healthcare sector.
+On average, 13.4 percent of tourists coming to Costa Rica annually, come for a medical treatment such as:

 • Dentistry (several procedures).